Federal policies make Virginia meal programs stronger

 While these local efforts are essential, federal nutrition programs give local groups the resources for expanding access to healthy meals for kids.

-Last year, in the midst of a pandemic, school meal delivery programs and ’Grab and Go’ pickup sites provided all families with safe and effective access points.
+In the midst of the COVID-19 pandemic, school meal delivery programs and ’Grab and Go’ pickup sites provided all families with safe and effective access points.
 The programs were made possible by some temporary adjustments to federal policies, and they were wildly successful.
 It’s time to make those changes permanent.

 At the beginning of every school year, letters and meal applications are shared with student households and must be returned for youth to receive free or reduced-price meals at school.